The Nativity of Our Lord — Christmas Day

 1884 Friedrich Joseph Josenhans, inspector of the Basel Mission Society, died at Leonberg (b.
 1812, Stuttgart).

 1895 Oscar E. Feucht was born in Cuyahoga Falls, Ohio (d.
 19 June 1982).
 After attending Concordia College (Fort Wayne), he graduated from Concordia Seminary (Saint Louis) in 1920.
 The seminary also bestowed on him an honorary doctor of divinity degree in 1955.
-He served as pastor to four parishes in Logan County, Tennessee, from 1920 to 1925.
+He served as pastor to four parishes in Morgan County, Tennessee, from 1920 to 1925.
 From 1925 to 1945 he was the pastor of Calvary Lutheran Church (Kansas City, Missouri).
 In 1946 he was appointed Secretary of Adult Education for the Missouri

 Synod Board of Parish Education.
 He was the author of Everyone a Minister (1974).

 1918 J. (John) Wilbur Chapman (b.
 17 June 1859), American Presbyterian evangelist, died.